NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

     ray.init(_redis_password=args.redis_password, address=os.environ["ip_head"])
     num_cpus = args.num_cpus - 1
 ```
+*Do not worry about the `redis_password` for now, it will be explained later in the tutorial*

-Since on local mode you don't need a server for communication between nodes, you only need to setup ray to run on a local mode: `ray.init(local_mode=args.local_mode)`.
-The next line denotes the number of CPU cores you want to use.
-Remember that RLlib always allocates one CPU core, even if you put `--num-cpus=0`, hence you subtract one from your total number of cores.
+For the first experiment, only a single core is needed.
+Therefore, setup ray to run on a local mode: `ray.init(local_mode=args.local_mode)`.
+The next line shows the number of CPU cores to be used.
+Remember that RLlib always allocates one CPU core, even when `--num-cpus=0`.
+Hence, always subtract one from the total number of cores.

 ## Run experiments with Tune

 This is the final step in this basic trainer.
-Using Tune's `tune.run` function, you will initiate the agent training process.
-This function takes three basic arguments:
+Tune's `tune.run` function initiates the agent training process.
+There are three main arguments in this function:
-* RL algorithm (string): It is defined in the `--run` flag.
+* RL algorithm (string): It is defined in the `--run` flag (PPO, DQN, etc.).
-* `stop` (dictionary): Provide a criterion to stop training (in this example is the number of training iterations, stop training when iterations reach 10,000).
+* `stop` (dictionary): Provides a criterion to stop training (in this example is the number of training iterations; stop training when iterations reach 10,000).
-* `config` (dictionary): Basic information for training, contains the OpenAI Gym environment name, number of CPUs/GPUs, and possible others.
+* `config` (dictionary): Basic information for training, contains the OpenAI Gym environment name, number of CPUs/GPUs, and others.
 ```python
 tune.run(
     args.run,